 As you can see there is plenty going on at Apple hill year round so just about any day is a good time for a day trip.

-Apple Hill is located just northeast of Placerville about one hour east of Sacramento and one hour west of South Lake Tahoe.
+Apple Hill is located just northeast of Placerville about one hour east of Sacramento.
+Before you go be sure to print out a map of the area’s attractions.

 Recommended off Highway 50 are exits 48 or 54, although you may take any exit marked “Apple Hill Scenic Drive” located between exits 48 and 54.